 The library service supports College members across the full disciplinary range of programmes studied at Green Templeton.
 A single catalogue of the medical and management collections - incorporating the collection at the Osler-McGovern Centre, curated by Green Templeton at 13 Norham Gardens - has been created, in union with the University's cataloguing system.

-The Library on the ground floor has three reading rooms: the Choudhrie Library is the main reading rooms and is complemented by two other smaller rooms.
-Thes include space for silent study and a room which may be used for small group teaching sessions to support library use (the room will not be generally bookable).
+The Library on the ground floor has three reading rooms: the Choudhrie Library is the main study space and is complemented by two other smaller rooms.
 It also houses the Dr Martin Lee Weil MD Equipment Library which loans (free of charge) ophthalmoscopes and other instruments for BM students for relevant placements, and has a full-size articulated skeleton for learning anatomy.

 On the lower ground floor of the Walton Building, an IT/computer room has work spaces, desk-top computers, and printer and scanner facilities.
 Study areas and collections are available 24 hours a day.

 There is also a room for video-conferencing and Skype.